 The standard output and standard error of the remote command are written to the standard output and standard error, respectively, of UCMD Manager, which is allocated to the user's terminal for interactive sessions and to the printer file QPRINT for non-interactive jobs.
-Similarly, standard input of the remote command is read from the standard input of the UCMD Manager, which is allocated to the user's terminal for interactive sessions and to the QINLINE file for non-interactive jobs.
+Similarly, standard input of the remote command is read from the standard input of the UCMD Manager, which is allocated to the user's terminal for interactive jobs.
 Standard input is not utilized by the remote command being executed in this example.